dsteinberg/libcluster/README.txt

 Notes:

- - I have included the script SS2GMM.m to turn the Sufficient Statistics structs (SS) into Gaussian mixture model structs.
+ - I have included the scripts SS2GMM.m and SS2EMM.m to turn the Sufficient Statistics structure (SS) into Gaussian mixture model and Exponential mixture model structure respectively.

  - Either the build will warn you, or running the .m files will fail if your compiler is not compatible with Matlab.
 To fix this with Ubuntu 10.10 and